 Have you ever wondered how language shapes a country’s identity?
 In Kiribati, this connection is deeply rooted in its heritage.
-The official language here is Gilbertese, while English is also widely understood1.
+The official language here is Gilbertese, while English is also widely understood.
 These two languages play a vital role in connecting communities and preserving traditions.

 The name “Ribaberiki Kiribati” reflects the nation’s ties to the Gilbert Islands.
-This island country is home to over 120,000 people, with more than half living on Tarawa island1.
+This island country is home to over 120,000 people, with more than half living on Tarawa island.
 Both Gilbertese and English are recognized as official languages, bridging the gap between tradition and modernity.

 Understanding the significance of these languages helps you appreciate Kiribati’s unique culture.
 Whether it’s through daily communication or cultural practices, language remains a cornerstone of this Pacific nation.